ucan-wg/ucan-ipld/README.md

 ## 2.7 Proof

-As of UCAN 0.9, all proofs MUST be given as links.
+As of UCAN 0.9, all proofs MUST be given as links (CIDs).
 Note that UCANs MAY be inlined via the [identity multihash (`0x00`)](https://github.com/multiformats/multicodec/blob/master/table.csv#L2) CID.

 ``` ipldsch
 &UCAN